DECK36/plan9_workshop_tutorial/README.md

     vagrant up
     ```

-!
-You will need to enter your user password to mount the sources folder into the guest system !
+    You will need to enter your user password to mount the sources folder into the guest system!
 8. Enter the VM

     ```
     vagrant ssh
     ```